jeremia49/jeremia49.github.io/README.md

-# Jeremia Manurung — Portfolio & Blog
+# My Portofolio and Blog

 Personal portfolio and blog built with [Astro](https://astro.build) + Markdown, deployed automatically to **GitHub Pages**.